digitaledgeit/sass-composer/README.md

 - `<file>` - The entry file (SASS/SCSS/CSS)
 - `-o` `--output` - The output path (optional)
-- `-w` `--watch` - Watch for changes to the SASS files and re-compose whenever a file is changed (optional)
+- `-w` `--watch` - Watch for changes to the input files and re-compose whenever a file is changed (optional)

 ## API